-This test will take place no later than a fortnight after the student's commencement of study.
-In the event of the student's failure to pass the screening examination in the first attempt, re-examination will be held by University College Absalon as soon as possible.
-In the event of 2 failed attempts to pass the screening examination, University College Absalon will cancel the student's enrolment.
+This test will take place in the first week after the student's commencement of study.
+In the event of the student's failure to pass the screening examination in the first attempt, re-examination will be held by University College Absalon in the following week.
+In the event of two failed attempts to pass the screening examination, University College Absalon will cancel the student's enrolment.